 Marriage Separation Advice: 7 Tips for a Healthy Process

 Looking for relatable marriage separation advice that doesn't leave you feeling overwhelmed?
-Most people have heard horror stories about divorce and would like to avoid such experiences themselves.
+And wondering what should you not do during separation?
+Most people have heard horror stories about married couples turning on one another during divorce and would like to avoid that.
 An adversarial divorce could involve massive legal expenses, high levels of stress, and prolonged conflict which ends up harming the children.

 The good news is that there are ways of managing separation that will help your family make the transition during divorce from one household to two without destroying the functionality of your partnership as parents and your respective savings.